Cornwall Railway Society

 Postcard courtesy the Alan Harris Collection.
 A really old and interesting view showing in the foreground North Quay and the waterway leading up to Copperhouse Creek passing though the narrow confines where a sluice gate still controls the tidal flow into Copperhouse Creek.
 This narrow waterway was crossed by two bridges, the first carrying the Hayle Railway direct alongside Penpol Creek to the terminus (first Hayle station) situated at the head of the creek just beyond the viaduct.
 The second bridge - a swing bridge provided a connection to the West Cornwall main line at the second Hayle station.
 One can see quite a collection of rail wagons standing on Penpol sidings towards the top left of this picture.

+5 PENPOL TERRACE looking south along the tramway.
 Caption by Roy Hart.
-Photograph from Alan Harris Collection.
+Photograph from the Alan Harris Collection.

 According to R.A.
 Cooke's Track diagrams these metals which also included a spur into Harveys Foundry were removed pre 1904.